 This live presentation introduces visitors to evening constellations, bright stars, and planets.

-Stars (best for ages 10 – adult)
+To Space and Back (best for ages 10 – adult)

 Two Small Pieces of Glass

 Join two kids going to a star party where they meet the astronomy lady, who tells them all about telescopes and what astronomers find with them.
 Discover the amazing world of telescopes and the universe!

 We Are Astronomers (best for ages 10 – adult)